bozuko/bozuko/INSTALL.md

          "ok" : 1
      }

 #### Ensure that the bozuko config is correct for the dbs.
+Change it and push to github.

-See the (api config)[https://github.com/bozuko/bozuko/blob/master/config/api.js] for an example.
+See the [api config](https://github.com/bozuko/bozuko/blob/master/config/api.js) for an example.

+## Run bozuko as the given user on the app server

+    ./run_bozuko api